NuGet/docs.microsoft.com-nuget/docs/api/overview.md

 Note in some cases, nuget.org has additional requirements that are not enforced by other package sources.
 These differences are documented by the [nuget.org Protocols](nuget-protocols.md).

+For a simple enumeration and download of available nuget.exe versions, see the [tools.json](tools-json.md) endpoint.

 ## Service index

 The entry point for the API is a JSON document in a well known location.
 This document is called the **service index**.
 The location of the service index for nuget.org is `https://api.nuget.org/v3/index.json`.